l0cks-acab/LuckyBox/README.md

 # LuckyBox Plugin

 The LuckyBox plugin for Rust spawns a lucky box in a small wooden box at a random location outside of monuments.
 When the lucky box is found, the player receives a note with a secret key, and a firework sound effect is played for all online players.
+Please see below for additional discord webhook integration.

-### Made by herbs.acab
+**Author:** herbs.acab

 ## Features